Comares: Geography

 The population core is located in slight decline, on the crest of a steep mountain at 703 m.
 The region is full of ravines, hamlets and farms scattered around the mountain.
 Its highest point is the hill of Mazmúllar (721 m).
 A dip the end of the rivers Cuevas or Benamargosa feeds the streams of Cútar, Fuente Delgada and Solano, which are dry most of the year.
 The town's water supply comes from the springs called Délga, Gorda, Caño Seco and Maroto.

 The main economic activity is agriculture, such as olives, grapes and almonds.
 Comares is on the Ruta de la Pasa, the route of the grape.
 The Pasas de Málaga are a Protected Designation of Origin.
 These grapes are only grown in the Axarquía and around Manilva.
 The grapes are dried in the sun in typical drying cages called paseros.
-In recent years rural tourism has become a major part of the economy of Comares.
+In recent years rural tourism has become a major part of the economy of Coresma.